Azure/AppService/_posts/2025-05-19-Aspire-on-App-Service.md

 ### Add Required NuGet Packages

-Open the solution in **Visual Studio** and locate the **AppHost** project.
+Open the solution in **Visual Studio** or your preferred IDE and locate the **AppHost** project.
 You’ll need to add the following NuGet packages to enable Azure resource integration:

 1. Open the **Package Manager Console** in Visual Studio.